 - Misery of The Meek.
 Once per battle at the start of your Movement phase, use this relic to regain D6 wounds and add D3 to the model’s attacks until your next turn.
 Only really likely to get you value on a Lord Discordant or Daemon Prince, the effect is interesting but it just isn’t big enough compared to some of the other options at your disposal.
 C

-Raptors do their best work in a Night Lords’ army, where they both have access to the Raptor Strike Stratagem and the legion trait to stack with their own Fearsome Visage aura, giving any units within 1″ a -2 to their Ld.
+Jump Pack units do their best work in a Night Lords’ army – especially Raptors, where they both have access to the Raptor Strike Stratagem and the legion trait to stack with their own Fearsome Visage aura, giving any units within 1″ a -2 to their Ld.
 This combines very well with Prey on the Weak and gives you a more powerful than expected unit that can reliably charge out of deep strike and wreak havoc on the enemy lines, especially now that they have AP-1 Astartes chainswords.
 Night Lords also have some good tools to boost jump pack chaos lords and help these guys out, and they can get some boosts from Haarken Worldclaimer, who buffs all Raptors, despite the fact that he’s a Black Legion character (make sure he’s in another detachment so you don’t lose access to Night Lords stratagems).
 They can trap enemies in combat with We Have Come For You and they’re an amazing target for Hit And Run to Fall Back, open a target up to shooting, and then charge again for the bonus attack.
 If you’re playing Night Lords, you should be considering a squad of raptors, preferably with the Mark of Khorne and an Icon of Wrath to have the fight twice option and the free charge re-roll.
-Warp Talons enjoy almost none of these benefits and while lightning claws are stronger, they’re too fragile and you should skip them for now.

 Although not much stronger in Night Lords than any other faction, Heldrakes do two things for Night Lords armies: